-The church is running a budget deficit of $20,000.
-While brainstorming solutions, one of the elders suggested charging the daycare for parking on church property.
+The church is running an annual budget deficit of $20,000.
+While brainstorming solutions, someone suggested charging the daycare for parking on church property.
 A unanimous vote followed and they informed the daycare of the new plan.

-The daycare director said little, but her husband went ballistic.
+The daycare director went ballistic.
 An outrage!
 Not going to pay!
 Calling in the press to give the church a bad name!
 How dare they!

 Now the church has a mess on its hands.
-Should they force the issue by erecting a fence or towing cars?
-Drop the issue and let a loudmouth strong-arm them into submission?
+Should they erect a fence or start towing cars?
+Back off and let a loudmouth intimidate them into submission?
 Send monthly invoices and see what happens?
 Donate the property to the daycare?

-Get past the bravado — and whether charging rent was a smooth move in the first place — and it comes to this: the church represents God’s reputation and there’s a mess to clean up.
+Whether or not charging for parking was a smooth move in the first place, it comes to this: the church represents God’s reputation and now there’s a mess to clean up.